StbSharp/StbImageSharp/README.md

 The porting hasn't been done by hand, but using [Sichem](https://github.com/rds1983/Sichem), which is the C to C# code converter utility.

+# Adding Reference
+There are two ways of referencing StbImageSharp in the project:
+1. Through nuget: `install-package StbImageSharp`
+2. As submodule:

+    a. `git submodule add https://github.com/StbSharp/StbImageSharp.git`

+    b.
+Either add StbImageSharp/src/StbImageSharp/StbImageSharp.csproj to the solution, or include *.cs from StbImageSharp/src/StbImageSharp directly in the project.
+In the latter case, it may make sense to add STBSHARP_INTERNAL build compilation symbol to the project, so StbImageSharp classes would become internal.

 # Usage
 StbImageSharp exposes API similar to stb_image.h.
 However that API is complicated and deals with raw unsafe pointers.